skipperbent/pecee-subscene-php-sdk/README.md

 # pecee/subscene-php-sdk

-PHP SDK for retrieving subtitles from Subscene.com.
+Simple, lightweight PHP-SDK for searching and downloading subtitles from Subscene.com.

 **__WARNING:__ USE WITH CAUTION!**